-No!
-We did it for fear that someday your descendants might say to ours, ‘What do you have to do with the Lord, the God of Israel?
-The Lord has made the Jordan a boundary between us and you—you Reubenites and Gadites!
-You have no share in the Lord.’
-So, your descendants might cause ours to stop fearing the Lord.
+No, but we did it from fear that in time to come, your children might say to our children, ‘What have you to do with the Lord, the God of Israel?
+For the Lord has made the Jordan a boundary between us and you, you people of Reuben and people of Gad.
+You have no portion in the Lord.’
+So your children might make our children cease to worship the Lord.

 Gad and His Tribe During the Time of Saul and David